-The Department of Mass Communication offers a curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, broadcasting, print journalism and public relations.
+The Department of Mass Communication is an ACEJMC accredited program that offers a curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, broadcasting, print journalism and public relations.

 The mission of the department is to produce graduates who understand mass communication and the role of mass media as social institutions, and who are capable of applying general theoretical concepts and technical skills to work successfully in the communication professions.
-Students may earn a Bachelor of Arts in mass communication-advertising, mass communication-electronic media, mass communication-general, mass communication-print journalism or mass communication-public relations.
+Students may earn a Bachelor of Arts in mass communicationadvertising, mass communication-electronic media, mass communication-general, mass communication-print journalism or mass communication-public relations.